 **Replot inset panel in figure 3 to smooth line, choose 10 representative scenarios which better span range.**

-Since the 1000-member RF ensemble is split by component, we can also compute for each a timeseries of CO2-fe emissions for the CO2 and non-CO2 RFs over the historical period.
+Since the 1000-member RF ensemble is split by component, we can also compute a timeseries of CO2-fe emissions of the CO2 and non-CO2 RFs over the historical period for each ensemble member, and is plotted in figure 3d.
 The 5-95th percentile uncertainty in 2018 is shown with the error bars to the right of the figure.
-For each 10 representative scenarios are plotted, red lines correspond to CO2 emissions, blue are non-CO2 CO2-fe emissions, and total CO2-fe emissions is plotted in orange.
-Non-CO2 RF uncertainty dominates the uncertainty in anthropogenic warming contribution in the present day (as demonstrated by the uncertainty contribution to CO2-fe emissions in present day in panel 3d).
+For each component (CO2, non-CO2 and total) the 10 representative scenarios are plotted, red lines correspond to CO2 emissions, blue are non-CO2 CO2-fe emissions, and total CO2-fe emissions are plotted in orange.
+Non-CO2 RF uncertainty dominates the uncertainty in anthropogenic warming contribution in the present day (as demonstrated by the uncertainty contribution to CO2-fe emissions in present day in panel 3d), and agrees with previous studies[??].

 4. 1.5℃ and 2.0℃-compatible carbon budgets

 The combination of a physically sound metric to account for the contribution of non-CO2 pollutants to global warming and an assessment of the best estimate and uncertainty on the TCRE parameter provide much needed information towards designing optimal climate policy.
-They allow us, in a completely physically representative way and with no reliance on any specific model, a way of comparing estimates of the remaining carbon budget to a given climate target such as those set out in the Paris Agreement[!!] text.
+They allow us, in a physically representative way and with no reliance on any specific model, a way of comparing estimates of the remaining carbon budget to a given climate target such as those set out in the Paris Agreement2 text.

-Unlike the method outlined in Rogelj et al., 2019 we chose to diagnose the carbon budget as the carbon emissions available to remain within a certain temperature threshold, once sources of non-CO2 warming are taken into account using CO2-fe emissions.
+Similarly to the method outlined in Rogelj et al., 20193, we chose to diagnose the carbon budget as the carbon emissions available to remain within a certain temperature threshold, in our case accounting for sources of non-CO2 warming using the CO2-fe metric.
 By